Here is the CMT Uptime check phrase

 Extract As the health research community celebrates the 50th anniversary of the founding of the National Institute on Aging (NIA), the health research community is at a crossroads in meeting the needs of a diverse aging population.
 Some of these concerns include access to health care, affordable housing, social isolation, and the management of chronic illnesses.
 With the COVID-19 pandemic as a recent exemplar of disproportionate effects in terms of morbidity and mortality for minoritized communities, gerontological scholars must continue to acknowledge and support the variable pathways of aging in communities throughout the United States.
 As research progresses, interventions should be tailored to be appropriate and relevant to a heterogeneous aging population.
 Continuation of actionable initiatives to promote access, trust-building, and inclusion has the promise of extending the reach of the gift of longevity to more older Americans in decades to come...

 While it was announced that Dr. Barnes was selected for the award in July, she received the award at GSA’s 2024 Annual Scientific Meeting held in Seattle, WA.
 This distinguished honor is given annually and recognizes individuals who have exemplified outstanding commitment and dedication to mentoring minority researchers in the field of aging.
-It was renamed in 2021 in memory of James Jackson, PhD, a pioneering psychologist in the fields of race and culture and the impact of racial disparities on minority health, and himself a previous recipient of the award.
+It was renamed in 2021 in memory of James Jackson, PhD, himself a previous recipient of the award.
 Lisa L. Barnes, PhD is the Alla V. and Solomon Jesmer Professor of Gerontology and Geriatric Medicine and a cognitive neuropsychologist within the Rush Alzheimer’s Disease Center at Rush University Medical Center.
 She is also...

 Proposals are sought that support junior investigator-initiated research pilot projects that can lead to independent NIH-funded projects.
 Collaborative research projects that involve faculty from more than one department, school or institute are also encouraged.
 Proposals for behavioral and social science research that focus on the mental and physical health of older African-Americans are encouraged from all academic disciplines that address issues relevant to this topic.
 Proposals should recognize the importance of a person’s life course development and experiences of stress and coping as it relates to the specific research question of interest.
 Some examples of these issues include: quality of life, health effects of prejudice and discrimination, caregiving, social support, family life, cognition, mental disorders, morbidity and mortality, healthcare utilization, work and retirement.